mhudek/MD_utilities/install_LAMMPS_on_linux.md

    sudo apt-get update
    sudo apt-get upgrade
    ```
-3. Fresh Ubuntu installation comes very bare, so we neet to install all the essentials (such as a compiler) first
+3. Fresh Ubuntu installation comes very bare, so we need to install all the essentials (such as a compiler) first
    ```
    sudo apt-get install build-essential sudo apt-get install cmake